an-dev/ki-kotlin/README.md

 # Ki take home exercise

+## Notes on submission

+- A lean approach was taken to the task, see comments
+- The original pom.xml file had a duplicate dependency that needed removal for the task to run

 ## Background

 The Ki website allows customers to open an account and purchase shares in one or more funds.
 Before a customer can buy shares, they top up their account with a desired amount, using a debit card.